Parents' Guide to Shrek

 Parents say ( 102 ):

 The movie is a marvelous fairy tale, with a thrilling quest and a happily-ever-after ending.
 Shrek has the great themes of enduring myths, about believing in yourself, being loved for the person you really are, and good triumphing over evil.
-It is also a delicious satire, tweaking all of our assumptions about ogres, princesses, rescues, and even fire-breathing dragons.
-The voice talents of Mike Myers (as the Scottish-burred Shrek), Eddie Murphy (as Donkey the talking donkey), Cameron Diaz (as Princess Fiona), and John Lithgow (as Farquaad) are all perfect.
+It's also a delicious satire, tweaking assumptions about ogres, princesses, rescues, and even fire-breathing dragons.
+The voice talents of Myers (as the Scottish-burred Shrek), Murphy, Diaz, and Lithgow are all perfect.

-The computer animation is breathtaking for its time, like nothing seen before it.
+The film's impressive animation was groundbreaking for its time, like nothing seen before it.
 The textures are stunning.
 The glass, fire, clouds, and water seem three-dimensional, and you will feel that Donkey's fur almost brushes your hand.
-The animation has wonderful warmth and depth, but it also has a great deal of character and wit.
-The facial expressions and body language are such a treat that the audience can't help thinking that if ogres and donkeys and don't really look like that, they should.
+Along with wonderful warmth and depth, the animation also has a great deal of personality and wit.
+The characters' facial expressions and body language are such a treat that viewers might not be able to help thinking that if ogres and donkeys don't really look like that, they should.

 Talk to Your Kids About ...